theneva/dissertation/src/background.md

 Focus will be maintained on finding and implementing a strategy for deployment automation that fits the organisation's needs.
 Therefore, it will _not_ give great consideration to system uptime such as architecting specifically to support failover between data centres or cloud platform providers.
 It will, on the other hand, map the factors discussed in this review to a set of criteria that will be useful in comparing various strategies.

-The criteria uncovered in this literature review can be presented in the following table (TODO: reference to table?
-This is not finished.)
+The criteria uncovered in this literature review can be presented in the following table (TODO: reference to table?)

 | Criterion | Reference | Description | Unit
 | ------------------------- | --------------------- |  ------------------------------------------- | --------------------|